Home | About | News and Events Archive | FAQ | Council Action | Resources

 Unlike some other cities, Boulder is limited by Charter from being able to use - or increase - rates in order to boost its General Fund.
 The only transfer of funds that is permitted is 4 percent to cover what Xcel had been paying for a franchise fee.
 City voters are currently paying this as part of a Utility Occupation Tax to ensure that core services remain funded.
 This additional tax would no longer be necessary.

 Providing stable electric rates and strengthening the Boulder economy are as important as our community's environmental goals.

 A local utility would encourage local generation and a reduction in the amount of electricity supplied by the city would not have a big impact on rates.
-70% of operations costs are in power supply.
-Local generation would reduce 70% of the cost and remaining 30% would be spread among customers which leads to a very small rate increase.
+70 percent of operations costs are in power supply.
+Local generation would reduce 70 percent of the cost and remaining 30 percent would be spread among customers which leads to a very small rate increase.

 Boulder will only proceed with creating a local electric utility if it can meet strict financial requirements previously approved by voters.

 The Charter also requires the city to show that a local utility would raise enough money to cover its bond obligations plus a little extra to be safe.
 City Council will have to pursue alternatives if the costs of acquiring and separating from Xcel's system are too high to meet these conditions—plain and simple.

 There are two areas where costs remain unknown.
 The first is stranded costs – or repayment the city might have to make to Xcel for investments it made in generation when it assumed Boulder customers would be helping to pay the company back.
 Based on a recent clarifying statement from the FERC, the city received confirmation that it could reduce some or all of its stranded cost obligation, if imposed by the FERC, by continuing to purchase power some or all of its power from Xcel for some period of time.